apple/ml-l3m/README.md

 abstracted as possible from the general user.
 It also offers significant flexibility, making it easy to combine different "building blocks" in a lego-like fashion.

-It is mainly been used to train AIMv1 and AIMv2, but it can be used for training any type of model.
+It was used in the following papers, but it can be used for training any type of model:
+- **Scaling Laws for Native Multimodal Models**: [`Scaling Laws for Native Multimodal Models`](https://arxiv.org/abs/2504.07951) [**ICCV 2025 - Oral**] <br>
+  Mustafa Shukor, Enrico Fini, Victor Guilherme Turrisi da Costa, Matthieu Cord, Joshua Susskind, Alaaeldin El-Nouby.

 - **AIMv2**: [`Multimodal Autoregressive Pre-training of Large Vision Encoders`](https://arxiv.org/abs/2411.14402) [**CVPR 2025 - Highlight**]<br>
   Enrico Fini*, Mustafa Shukor*, Xiujun Li, Philipp Dufter, Michal Klein, David Haldimann, Sai Aitharaju, Victor Guilherme Turrisi da Costa, Louis Béthune, Zhe Gan, Alexander T Toshev, Marcin Eichner, Moin Nabi,